Honest99-DAO/phase2/README.md

 ##### NINE Token

-The hearth of Casino 'Honest 99' DAO is `NineToken` contract which is based on a custom version of `ERC20` - `ERC20WithHistory`.
+The heart of Casino 'Honest 99' DAO is `NineToken` contract which is based on a custom version of `ERC20` - `ERC20WithHistory`.
 This contract provides us with the unique feature - it is aware of history of balances of its accounts.
 This enables other contracts to verify the possession of tokens by any account at any specific moment in the past.